 McAllen Construction Accident Lawyers

-Types of Construction Accidents in McAllen
+Types of Construction Site Accidents in McAllen

 Construction employees often work at height, with machinery, and alongside potential hazards, making it a particularly dangerous environment.
 While many hazards can lead to a construction accident, some of the most common include: